-The term project is intended to provide you with valuable hands on experience in designing and implementing a real world database system application, and as such, you are encouraged to develop such a system to address managerial issues you face at your work place.
-In this project, you should identify an application related to your work experience and develop a database system for it.
-If you are not able to find a proper application related to your work, you should come and talk to me before you choose anything else.
+The term project is intended to provide you with valuable hands on experience in designing and implementing a real world database system application, and as such, you are encouraged to develop such a system to address managerial issues you could face at a work place.
+In this project, you should identify an application and develop a database system for it.
+If you are not able to find a proper application, you should come and talk to me before you choose anything else.
+You should have real data to populate your database.